 Do we know what causes kidney cancer?

-Although many risk factors may increase the chance of developing kidney cancer, it is not yet known exactly how some of these risk factors cause kidney cells to become cancerous.
+Although many risk factors can increase the chance of developing renal cell cancer (RCC), it is not yet clear how some of these risk factors cause kidney cells to become cancerous.

 Changes (mutations) in genes

-Researchers are beginning to understand how certain changes in DNA can cause normal kidney cells to become cancerous.
-DNA is the chemical in each of our cells that makes up our genes − the instructions for how our cells function.
+Researchers are starting to understand how certain changes in the DNA inside normal kidney cells can cause them to become cancerous.
+DNA is the chemical that makes up our genes − the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than how we look.

-Some genes control when our cells grow, divide, and die.
-Certain genes that speed up cell division and stop cells from dying when they are supposed to are called oncogenes.
+Some genes control when our cells grow, divide into new cells, and die.
+Certain genes that help cells grow, divide, and stay alive are called oncogenes.
 Others that slow down cell division, or cause cells to die at the right time, are called tumor suppressor genes.
-Cancers can be caused by DNA mutations (changes) that "turn on" oncogenes or "turn off" tumor suppressor genes.
+Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Inherited gene mutations

 Certain inherited DNA changes can lead to conditions running in some families that increase the risk of kidney cancer.
 These syndromes, which cause a small portion of all kidney cancers, were described in the section “What are the risk factors for kidney cancer?”

 For example, VHL, the gene that causes von Hippel-Lindau (VHL) disease, is a tumor suppressor gene.
 It normally helps keep cells from growing out of control.
-Mutations (changes) in this gene can be inherited from parents, causing von Hippel-Lindau disease.
+Mutations (changes) in this gene can be inherited from parents.
 When the VHL gene is mutated, it is no longer able to suppress abnormal growth, and kidney cancer is more likely to develop.
-The genes linked to hereditary leiomyoma and renal cell carcinoma (the FH gene), Birt-Hogg-Dube syndrome (the FLCN gene), and familial renal cancer (SDHB and SDHD) are also tumor suppressor genes, and inherited changes in these genes also lead to an increased risk of kidney cancer.
+The genes linked to hereditary leiomyoma and renal cell carcinoma (the FH gene), Birt-Hogg-Dube syndrome (the FLCN gene), and familial renal cancer (the SDHB and SDHD genes) are also tumor suppressor genes, and inherited changes in these genes also lead to an increased risk of kidney cancer.